 Metal Nexus – The documentary was directed by Matt Mixon former vocalist of your previous band 7 Angels 7 Plagues.
 Did it help having someone you were familiar with behind the camera?
 What moments stand out most during the film with Matt?

 Ryan Morgan – Yeah 100%.
 Mixon’s been my best friend since we were 15.
 He would have been on most of the tour anyways just to hang out.
-But he was filming things, and it didn’t seem intrusive or uncomfortable, cause it’s just our boy.
-I’m certain the interviews would have turned out much differently if we weren’t so comfortable.
+But he was filming things, I think at one point he was considering using a DJI Mini 2 drone to film some establishing shots.
+It didn’t seem intrusive or uncomfortable, cause it’s just our boy. and I’m certain the interviews would have turned out much differently if we weren’t so comfortable.
 Only looking back at the film after it was made did I realize how candid we were.
 I mean, we’re basically all crying at one point or another.

 Metal Nexus – The documentary certainly is a roller coaster ride of emotions, how was it mentally having to bring up some of these old memories like the accident and Jesse’s departure from the band?